 Shame and Vulnerability

-Shame and vulnerability are two closely linked emotions that none of us enjoy feeling much.
+Shame and vulnerability are two closely linked emotions that none of us enjoy feeling.
 Shame tends to come into force when, usually for some reason in our past, we believe we are bad people and, and this is crucial, don’t believe we can do anything much about it.
-We tend to feel guilty about things we have done and shamed about what we think we might be- not good enough, not clever enough, not a good enough child, not pretty enough ….and so on.
+We tend to feel guilty about things we have done and shamed about what we think we might be- not good enough, not clever enough, not a good enough child, not pretty enough, not loveable ….and so on.

 Shame is often historical, or at least it’s roots are historical, and it is likely that you have spent so long believing that you are bad that it is really difficult to move on from that and you may not even be aware of just how strong that message is inside you.